JacksonAllan/CC/api_reference.md

 An `str` is a dynamic, null-terminated array representing a sequence of characters.

-Default hash, comparison, and memory-freeing destructor functions for all **CC** string types.
+Default hash, comparison, and memory-freeing destructor functions exist for all **CC** string types.

 When **CC** strings are used as the key and/or element type of another container, many API macros that operate on the container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
-For more details, see *Heterogeneous string insertion and lookup](#Heterogeneous-string-insertion-and-lookup)* below.
+For more details, see [*Heterogeneous string insertion and lookup*](#Heterogeneous-string-insertion-and-lookup) below.

 String pointer-iterators (including `end`) are invalidated by any API calls that cause memory reallocation.